EXLOUD/Windows-Update-Pauser/README.md

 The application handles update control through two main operations:

 **When Pausing:**
-- Sets expiration date to December 12, 4750
+- Sets expiration date to 100 years
 - Records current time as start time
 - Configures all update types (feature and quality)